Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says to use for legacy BSD compatibility and not for data integrity, and suggests alternative tools (cksum, sha256sum).
+Explicitly says use for compatibility with legacy BSD systems and warns not for data integrity, directing to alternatives (cksum, sha256sum).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.